WPM Chart

 51+ years25โ€“40 WPM45โ€“65 WPM

 These are approximate averages.
-Individual variation is high โ€” a motivated adult who practises 15 minutes per day for 8 weeks can typically move up one or two level categories regardless of age.
+Individual variation is high โ€” a motivated adult who practices 15 minutes per day for 8 weeks can typically move up one or two level categories regardless of age.

 How long does it take to reach each level?